There’s No Place Like Sub-Ohm

 Many regulated devices will list the lowest ohms they can power – if it doesn’t list it on the mod specification the safest solution is not to use it until you have confirmation it’s safe from the vendor or manufacturer.

-All of the main e cig manufacturers produce sub ohm mods.
-Brands such as Aspire, Innokin, Kangertech and Jacvapour (to name a small selection) are all trusted suppliers that continually produce high quality products.
+All of the main e cig manufacturers produce sub ohm capable mods.
+Brands such as Aspire, Innokin, Voopoo, Vaporesso and Jacvapour (to name a small selection) are all trusted suppliers that continually produce high quality products.

-Mods using genuine DNA30, DNA40 and SX350 chips in the circuit boards will all be able to handle the demands the atomizers place on them.
+Mods using genuine DNA chips in the circuit boards will all be able to handle the demands the atomisers place on them.

 Check out our guide and recommended DNA Mods here.

-Again, some of the above will only be compatible with 0.5Ohm resistance coils, some will be compatible with resistances down to 0.2 Ohms, some maybe lower.
+Again, some of the above will only be compatible with 0.5Ohm resistance coils, some will be compatible with resistances down to 0.1 Ohms.

 Just be sure to check the mod and the tank, if buying separately, are compatible.

-When using these atomizers on mechanical mods the warning is: do not use cheap or counterfeit cells.
+When using these atomisers on mechanical mods the warning is: do not use cheap or counterfeit cells.
 The other warning is, know 100% what you are doing!